Frequently Asked Questions – Program Details

 What does it look like to manage being a full-time teacher resident as well as a full-time student?

 You will have the benefit of applying your course work in real time.
 Instead of learning a concept, and waiting a year – or, in some cases, multiple years – to test it out in the classroom, you will constantly check your understanding alongside your faculty advisors and teacher mentors.
 Because classes are offered one at a time, this makes the workload more manageable while you’re working full time in your residency school.
 The workload, while manageable, is rigorous, since this is a one-year master’s program.

 What kind of support will I have from NYU since I’m not on campus?

 We have several supports in place to make you successful.
 A local residency director is paired with each school partner and is the liaison for your school, NYU, and you.
 You will have a content mentor – an NYU faculty member – who will work with you weekly to improve your teaching in your content area.
 You will also have a student services advisor readily available by phone and email.
 This person provides ongoing support and administrative advising throughout the program.
 We deploy the latest technology that enhances practice, mentoring, and course work – all using cutting-edge virtual tools.

 Will I be certified to teach anywhere?

 No. Once you successfully complete your Master of Arts in Teaching through NYU Steinhardt, you will be eligible for recommendation for certification in New York, pending completion of any credit deficiencies.
 We have certification officers who help you along the way should you be teaching in California and wish to get certified there, in addition to New York.
-If you are planning to teach in Florida or Pennsylvania, our certification officer and district partners will provide support to apply for certification in these states.
+If you are planning to teach in Florida our certification officer and district partner will provide support to apply for certification.
 Also note that certification costs vary by state.
 The average cost is about $900 for New York State.

 Will I automatically be certified?